-- Watch out for each other speak up if you think something is dangerous. - No untrained people to drive vehicles. - Speed limit is 30kph no exceptions. - No vehicles in 'no-go' zones see red areas on site map. - Always wear helmets on two wheelers and quad bikes. - PTO shafts must always be guarded. - Wear helmets, ear muffs and chaps when using a chain saw.
+- Watch out for each other speak up if you think something is dangerous. - No untrained people to drive farm vehicles. - Farm speed limit is 30 kph no exceptions. - No vehicles in 'no-go' zones see red areas on farm map. - Always wear helmets on two wheelers and quad bikes. - PTO shafts must always be guarded. - Wear helmets, ear muffs and chaps when using a chain saw.

-Handlers using chemicals must be verified or supervised and must always wear protective equipment.
+- Handlers using chemicals must be certified or supervised and must always wear protective equipment.